missing-user/barnes-hut/README.md

 - [x] Is passing the position vector by value faster than by reference in the computeAcceleration function?
 (73% slower: 17.3s by value, 10.0s by reference)
 - [x] Compare if by value and by reference make a difference in Tree.cpp selectOctant() and lessThanTheta().
 (No measurable difference.
 10s by value, 10s by reference)
 - [x] OpenMP parallel for loop for multithreading the simulation.
+- [x] OmenMP dynamic scheduling for the simulation loop.
+(Improved performance by 12% in the UNIVERSE4 benchmark) Due to load imbalance between threads, the dynamic scheduling algorithm is more efficient in this scenario.
+The level of imbalance depends heavily on the distribution you are trying to simulate, e.g. if particles are clustered together in certain regions, load imbalance could be quite high.
 - [x] Brute force optimizations:
   - Single-threaded, vectorized: 9.57s
   - Single-threaded, vectorized, subtraction instead of position comparison: 9.91s